BriargateExcel/VBACodeManagement/README.md

 - The code manager will then ask you for the folders where you want to store All your modules, your Common modules, and your Built modules.
 I’ve created several modules that I use in every project; those are the Common modules.
 I do a lot of automated code generation; that’s where the Built modules go.
 See the TableBuilder for more details.
 - The code manager will scan through the references in your workbook and compare that list against the list of references in the references table.
 The code will ask if you want to add new references or delete missing references from the references table.
 - The code manager will update the three tables and will tell you it was successful.
-- You will need to populate the Paths column of the modules table by hand
+- You will need to populate the Paths column of the modules table by hand.
+I always start by putting All in every row of the modules table then add Common or Built to the appropriate rows.

 **How to use export modules:**